 Swiss screw machining offers greater design diversity allowing engineers and designers to explore different options to improve performance and reduce cost.
 These machines can create components that are too expensive or otherwise impossible for traditional machining techniques, such as very small or complicated screws with multiple surface features.

-There are many applications that a Swiss screw machine can be used for, and one of the industries that depend on it the most is the automotive industry.
+There are many applications that a CNC Swiss screw machine can be used for, and one of the industries that depend on it the most is the automotive industry.
 This is because Swiss Screw Machine can produce high quantities of precision parts at low costs.

 Any industry that uses small precision parts will benefit from the capabilities of Swiss screw machines.

-Spex produces a huge variety of parts with our Swiss screw machines.
+Spex produces a huge variety of quality parts with our Swiss screw machines.
 Some of these parts include:

 These parts are used in a wide range of industries, which include: